-The area around the camp is home to large concentrations of wildlife, especially in the dry winter season.
-Roan and sable antelope, giraffe and large numbers of elephant can be seen, as well as predators including lion, leopard, cheetah, hyena and wild dog.
-There are day and night game drives and guided walks to enable guests to fully explore the area.
+The Linyanti is home to large concentrations of wildlife, especially in the dry winter season.
+Roan and sable antelope, giraffe and large numbers of elephant can often be seen, as well as predators including lion, leopard, cheetah, hyena and wild dog.
+Even the rarely-seen aardvark and aardwolf can be spotted here.
+There are day and night game drives and guided walks to enable you to fully explore the area.
 Game viewing from the various hides around the camp is another popular option.

 Photographs courtesy of Wilderness Safaris.

 Location: The camp is located on the banks of the dry Savute Channel in a private concession in Linyanti.

 Rooms: There are 7 spacious walk-in tents built on individual platforms and topped with a high thatch roof.
 One is a family unit.
 The en-suite bathroom has twin hand basins, a flush toilet and a shower.
 All tents have large windows make the most of the superb views.

 Activities: Activities here centre around game drives exploring this private reserve.
 Game drives also operate at night giving the opportunity to see some nocturnal animals.
 Guided walks in the savannah and into the mopane forest offer another perspecitve.
 Guests staying 3 nights have the opportunity to enjoy a sleep-out under the stars.

 Facilities: These main building houses the lounge and dining room.
 It is open sided and has a high thatch ceiling.
 There are separate decks for the plunge pool and firepit.
 The lodge offers a complimentary laundry service.

 Dining: Meals are enjoyed communally either indoors or alfresco.